iheanyi/bandcamp-dl/README.rst

         -g --group              Use album/track Label as iTunes grouping.
         -r --embed-art          Embed album art (If available) -y --no-slugify         Disable slugification of track, album, and artist names.
+        -c --ok-chars=<chars>   Specify allowed chars in slugify.
+                                [default: -_~]
+        -s --space-char=<char>  Specify the char to use in place of spaces.
+                                [default: -]
+        -a --ascii-only         Only allow ASCII chars (北京 (capital of china) -> bei-jing-capital-of-china) -k --keep-spaces        Retain whitespace in filenames
+        -u --keep-upper         Retain uppercase letters in filenames

 Filename Template
 -----------------